DimK227/Machine-Learning/README.md

 You can use Google Collab.

-The neural network is implemented eith pytorch and the other model with scickit-learn
+The neural network is implemented with pytorch and the other model with scickit-learn